N9EWO Review :

 I've had the opportunity to see a number of very recently shipped AOR7030's and either the design has changed or they are just missing it, but the larger (correction from John of an eariler post made..davez)of the two shielded boxes on the pc board have not been installed.
 If you have recently received a unit or have ordered a unit, you might want to check into this.
 The holes are still in the board as well as the silk-screening, but no shielding box.
 The smaller box has been in place. (boxes are the same design, just different sizes) Just another point, the speaker leads also seem to now be directly soldered to the board.
 No great loss, leads on speaker were too short to remove top cover anyway."

 Just FYI here.
 I have not had my new one open , but this could be the reason that I notice a bit more background noise in this new Plus that I just received a few weeks ago (side by side test between a older standard unit) ?
 Those little "Die Cast" covers that he makes reference to are (or "were" as they are now no longer in business as of a few months ago) made by Eddystone (marking on case proves this). (see the "real audio" file link below for the actual test I did)

 (See comment below) Mike of the UK to me personally about a IC in the set no longer being made (since 1996) ..and no replacement ??

 I actually hated those little spring clips that held the speaker wires in , they always seemed to either not hold the speaker wires very tight or fell out.
 So this is a good thing.
 Dave N9EWO.

-(N9EWO: Hummm, this is still in the older batch of sets (before 102050), this could be in other sets other than the current production run ??....another intresting insight !!)
+(N9EWO: Hummm, this is still in the older batch of sets (before 102050), this could be in other sets other than the current production run ??....another interesting insight !!)

-List and private email discussions suggest a common consensus of variability in behaviour.
+List and private email discussions suggest a common consensus of variability in behavior.
 Some sets it seems behave like mine, others don't.
 Every '7030 appears to have it's own different quirks.